-These promising young men and women will undergo a carefully curated 12-month program of dialogue meetings, advanced capacity-building modules, and participant-led activities that will sharpen their leadership skills and encourage collaboration, cultivating a diverse community of young public leaders who are able to build Yemen’s future.
+These promising young men and women will undergo a carefully curated program of workshops, dialogue meetings, capacity-building modules, and participant-led activities that will sharpen their leadership skills and encourage collaboration spirits, cultivating a diverse community of young public leaders and contributing to building a common vision for Yemen’s future.
 In addition to tackling core national-level issues, the Fellows will complete advanced training modules on Negotiations Adaptive Leadership, Public Policy Development, and leading with integrity, delivered by internationally renowned institutions.

 Advanced leadership training

-The Hikma Fellows will complete advanced training modules covering a range of topics, including adaptive leadership, organising and building social movements, public leadership and policymaking, and leading with integrity.
+The Fellows will complete advanced training modules covering a range of topics, including adaptive leadership, negotiation and leadership, public leadership and policymaking, and leading with integrity.
 The advanced training will be delivered by internationally renowned institutions and experts, centered around the following four thematic areas:

 Adaptive Leadership is a practical leadership framework that enables individuals and organizations to adapt and overcome challenging environments and lead through uncertain times.
 In contrast to technical leadership, where the problem and corresponding solution can be well-defined, adaptive leadership is about acquiring the capacity to tackle issues that are poorly defined and deeply rooted, requiring strong interpersonal communication and teamwork.
 This course is designed to enhance the fellows’ adaptability and hone their ability to work judiciously through unpredictable and constantly shifting environments.